 The IPC risk assessment should identify the risks for acquiring and transmitting infections based on the patient population served, the types of services provided and the analysis of surveillance data.
 Risk can be associated with people: patients and healthcare workers; technology: equipment used for direct or indirect care of patients; and the environment: construction activities.
 The identified risks should be prioritized collaboratively by the IPC team and the IPC committee members.
 Action plans for mitigation of risks should be defined in the assessment.

 While the specifics of an IPC risk assessment vary between facilities, core elements include:

-Create a specific, tailored and detailed listing of the challenges relevant to the organization.
+Create a specific, tailored, and detailed listing of challenges relevant to the organization

 These are challenges an infection preventionist faces daily and to which the organization is vulnerable.
 Factors to consider include the facility’s geographic location, the surrounding community and the population served.
 For example, a public city hospital is more likely to serve a larger homeless community and see more tuberculosis than a private suburban healthcare campus.

 Review information from ongoing surveillance and other infection prevention data

 If surveillance reveals that the facility has seen an increase in a specific multi-drug resistant organism or an increasing surgical site infection rate, this information should be reflected in the risk assessment.
 If the facility’s antibiogram reveals increased resistance patterns for commonly seen organisms, the assessment should address this data.
 One very useful tool in assessing the hospitals’ effectiveness is the CDC’s Targeted Assessment for Prevention Strategy (TAP) TAP is a quality improvement framework that: